 There are some key differences between fasting during Ramadan and intermittent fasting, however.
 Ramadan fasting periods are specified by the sun and moon, whereas intermittent fasting periods are usually dictated by ratios (the 16:8 or 5:2 diet).
 And, importantly, fasting during Ramadan means abstaining from water consumption, whereas intermittent fasting allows you to hydrate as required.

-Ibaa Al Masri, Rawan Alsaadi, Iman Metwally and Rabab Abdel Baqi are four Les Mills Instructors who have successfully balanced fitness and fasting for years.
+Ibaa Al Masri, Rawan Alsaadi, Ahmad Hyasat, Amal Fatta and Rabab Abdel Baqi are five Les Mills Instructors who have successfully balanced fitness and fasting for years.
 We spoke to them to collect their tips for safe and effective training during the holy month.

 Why is Ramadan a good time to reinvigorate your health and fitness?